Ctenotus robustus: Life history traits

 The genus Ctenotus represents one of Australia's richest and most diverse vertebrate clades, with over 100 species of scincid lizards.
 The species C. robustus now includes skinks previously known as Ctenotus borealis.

 C. robustus males have been found to reach sexual maturity at a smaller snout-vent length than females (males: 72mm vs. females: 78mm) in a study conducted by Taylor J.E.
 (2004).
 In this same study, C robustus males, like most (but not all) Ctenotus species, were most reproductive from August to December (the dry season), with maximum testis volume occurring in early spring and minimum testis volume observed in early autumn.
 Similarly, females were found to contain yolking follicles or eggs from October to January, producing clutch sizes of 4–9.
-The eggs were laid in nests 4-5cm deep in open sandy areas with sparse vegetation.
+The eggs were laid in nests 4–5 cm deep in open sandy areas with sparse vegetation.
 C. robustus hatchlings emerged around mid-January to early August and averaged 35.9mm snout-vent length.

 There are 53 recognised species of Ctenotus but with several species yet to be described the number of species in the genus probably exceeds 60.
 The genus is widespread throughout Australia except for Tasmania, with a few species even extending north to southern New Guinea.
 Most Ctenotus have a slightly conical snout, brought about by the narrowing of the premaxillary region resulting in a reduced number of premaxillary teeth, similar to other species of skink.

 Skinks in general have unspecialised social behaviour and the displays which do occur typically become stereotyped for the whole family.
 Whilst some species are known to be territorial or aggressive, C. robustus does not display these behaviours either in the field or in the laboratory.
 When several C. robustus skinks were placed in a cage together, they tended to form a group and stayed near each other.
 Their lack of aggression and hierarchical structure sets C. robustus apart from other members of Sphenomorphus (common skink) species.
 Its behavioural differences as well as some morphological differences prompted the taxonomic removal of C. robustus from the genus Sphenomorphus and into the genus Ctenotus.